Jed Johnson (interior designer): Death

 On July 17, 1996, Johnson was killed at the age of 47, when TWA Flight 800 exploded off the coast of Long Island, shortly after taking off from John F. Kennedy International Airport in New York City.
 As a passenger in first class, Johnson was killed instantly when the fuel tank exploded, and his body was one of the first recovered, a mile from the crash scene in the Atlantic Ocean.
 Johnson was traveling to Paris for a shopping trip to find antiques for a client's home.
-He was meant to fly out the next day, but because he was a loyal client, TWA gave him an upgrade from business class to first class if he wanted to fly out the night before.
+According to his friend Bob Colacello, Johnson was not originally intended to be on that flight, but as a valued customer, TWA offered him an upgrade from business class to first class if he departed the night before.

-Johnson's longtime friend Joan Lunden, co-host of Good Morning America, eulogized him on air.
+Johnson's lifelong friend Joan Lunden, co-host of Good Morning America, eulogized him on air.
 She spoke of their friendship and shared a photo of Johnson with Alan Wanzenberg, and expressed her condolences.
 She referred to Wanzenberg as his domestic partner, which drew praise from the Gay & Lesbian Alliance Against Defamation because Wanzenberg had only been referred to as Johnson's business partner in initial reports.

-On July 24, 1996, a funeral service for Johnson was held at the New York Society for Ethical Culture building in Manhattan, with over 1,000 people—including Bianca Jagger, Joan Lunden, and Joel Siegel—in attendance.
+On July 24, 1996, a funeral service for Johnson was held at the New York Society for Ethical Culture building in Manhattan, with over 1,000 people—including Lunden, Bianca Jagger, and Joel Siegel—in attendance.
 Reverend Fred Turpin of the City Church of New York, who presided over the funeral, said "the stench of evil" surrounded the explosion.
 Fran Lebowitz, Pat Hackett, and Ruby Wax spoke about their friendship with Johnson.
-Alan Wanzenberg attended the service with Gus, the dachshund he shared with Johnson.
+Wanzenberg attended the service with Gus, the dachshund he shared with Johnson.
 Aurora Bugarin, Johnson's housekeeper of 20 years, tried to reach for the casket as it was being put into a hearse after the service, but a friend pulled her back.

-A four-year investigation revealed that an explosive mixture of fuel vapor and air in a fuel tank likely ignited due to a short circuit, causing the accident.
-As a result, new prerequisites were created to prevent future gas tank blasts in airplanes.
+A four-year investigation concluded that the accident was most likely caused by the ignition of a flammable mixture of fuel vapor and air inside a fuel tank, triggered by an electrical short circuit.
+As a result, new regulations were passed to prevent future fuel tank ignitions in airplanes.